 These amounts are estimates, so you might need slightly more or less available drive space for the update.
-To learn how to check the current space on your PC and clear some space, see Tips for clearing drive space on your PC.
+To learn how to check the current space on your PC and free up space, see Tips to free up drive space on your PC.

 If you see any of the following Windows Update errors when you try to install the

 Windows RT 8.1 Update (KB 2919355), you might be able to fix the problems with these solutions.
 If you need more help, contact Microsoft support.